- > Should I install the iPadOS beta?

-If you want to install iPadOS but don't have access to Wi-Fi - or if you don't know if the Wi-FI you have access too is secure because it's at a hotel/restaurant - you might be wondering whether you can update iPadOS using cellular or mobile data.
+If you want to install a new version of iPadOS but don't have access to Wi-Fi - or if you don't know if the Wi-Fi you have access to is secure because it's at a hotel/restaurant - you might be wondering whether you can update iPadOS using cellular or mobile data.

-Unfortunately you can't download iOS 13 using cellular data - Apple limits downloads to 200MB, which is understandable as even 'unlimited' contracts aren't always truly unlimited.
+Unfortunately you can't install a full-version update of iPadOS using cellular data - Apple limits downloads to 200MB, which is understandable as even 'unlimited' contracts aren't always truly unlimited.
 But there is a workaround.

-To download iPadOS using mobile data (or cellular data) follow these steps:
+To update iPadOS using mobile data (or cellular data) follow these steps: